fontfish/BiangFont/README.md

 # BiangFont
-A very small font to provide display support for the Chinese character “biang2”, both unsimplified and simplified.
+A very small font to provide display support for the Chinese character “biáng”, both unsimplified and simplified.

 Pre-made files can be found in the OTF directory.